Duo Security Devices

 Devices such as mobile phones, tablets and Apple Watches can be enrolled in Duo.
 Most individuals own some or all of these devices and carry them with them throughout the day.
 CTS recommends enrolling at least one of these devices in Duo.
 This helps ensure you always have at least one device on you at all times that can be used to complete an MFA login.

-Reminder: when you enroll a device in Duo, you will be required to complete an MFA login when signing in to MFA-enabled services.
+Reminder: after enrolling in Duo, you will be required to complete an MFA login when signing in to MFA-enabled services.

 - Download the Duo Mobile app for your compatible mobile device.

-- Navigate to the Duo Device Management tab to enroll your device.
+- Navigate to the Duo Multi-Factor Authentication Setup section to enroll your device.

-Below is an image of the Duo Device Management tab in DORI:
+Below is an image of the Duo Device Management portal in MultiPass:

 To learn more about MFA and Duo, visit duq.edu/duo.